+Get to know your chemistry and other science professors and do research with them as much as possible.
+It is preferred that academic references rather than work and personal references be used in your application.

-3. Have a GPA greater than 3.0/4.0.
+New version — 3.
+Have a GPA greater than 3.0/4.0.
 The average GPA of students accepted to the program is 3.4/4.0.

 4. Take the Graduate Record Examination (GRE).
 Have ETS submit the score to BYU (BYU’s institution code is 4019).
 The average score of admitted students is over 300.
-The GRE should be taken within the last 5 years at the time you plan to begin your studies at BYU.
-The GRE chemistry exam is recommended, but not required.
+The GRE should be taken within the last five years at the time you plan to begin your studies at BYU.
+The GRE chemistry or biochemistry exam is recommended, but not required.

-5. If you will receive your degree outside of the United States or a country where English is not the primary language, take the TOEFL (iBT) and/or IELTS.
-BYU requires a score of at least 85 (22 in speaking; 21 in other areas) on the TOEFL or a total score of at least 7.0 on the IELTS, or a minimum score of 79 on the E3PT (21 each in speaking, reading and listening, and at least 16 in the writing section).
-The test results must be less than 2 years old at the time of your first semester here.
+5. If you will receive your degree outside of the United States or a country where English is not the primary language, take the TOEFL (iBT), IELTS or E3PT.
+BYU requires a score of at least 85 (22 in speaking; 21 in other areas) on the TOEFL, a total score of at least 7.0 on the IELTS, or a minimum score of 79 on the E3PT (21 each in speaking, reading and listening, and at least 16 in the writing section).
+The test results must be less than two years old at the time of your first semester here.

+6. Get to know your chemistry and other science professors and do research with them as much as possible.
+It is preferred that letters of recommendation come from academic contacts rather than employment or personal sources.